Vidya-jpg/New/How-to-use-SocialCDE-client.md

 ![Facebook connect](https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/facebook%20connect.png)
 <p align="center" style="font-size:small;font-weight:bold;">Figure 5a: Connecting the Facebook service</p>

 After successful authentication, click OK in the popup window.
 A new popup will open, as confirmation of the successful association.
 Please, use this popup to choose what feature to activate it, according to your **privacy needs** (note that the features to select depend of the structure of the service.
 For example, Figure 5b shows the features available for Facebook.
 Although you are allowed to disable some features, you are strongly encouraged to leave enabled the access to the avatar (i.e., profile image), and the list of people connected to you (i.e., followings and followers), otherwise SocialCDE won't be able to work at its best.
 Finally, please note that using the same view, you can also choose to unsubscribe the service selected.
+Successfully activated services will now show as 'Status: registered' in green.

 <p align="center"><img src="https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/ServiceSettingPage.png?raw=true" alt="Setting panel of Facebook service"/></p>
 <p align="center" style="font-size:small;font-weight:bold;">Figure 5b: Settings panel of Facebook service</p>